 The name of your nonprofit corporation must be distinguishable from the name of any other nonprofit corporations, business corporations, limited liability companies, limited partnerships and limited liability partnerships operating in North Carolina.
 In addition, your name must contain the word "corporation," "incorporated," "company," or "limited, or the abbreviation "corp.," "inc.," "co.,"or "ltd." See North Carolina General Statutes 55D-20 and 55D-21 for more on name restrictions.

 To see if your proposed name is available, call the Secretary of State's office or search the North Carolina business name database.

 You create your nonprofit entity by filing a certificate of incorporation with the North Carolina Secretary of State.
-Your articles of organization must include basic information such as:
+Your articles of organization must include:

-The Secretary of State has a fillinable nonprofit articles of incorporation form on its website which you can use to create your nonprofit corporation.
+The Secretary of State has a fillable nonprofit articles of incorporation form on its website which you can use to create your nonprofit corporation.
 Complete and file your articles following the instructions provided.
-There is also a helpful guide on the Secretary of State’s website, Incorporating Your Nonprofit in North Carolina.

 The articles form from the state has the minimal information necessary to create a nonprofit in North Carolina.
-It does not include language required by the IRS to obtain 501(c)(3) tax-exempt status.
-To receive tax-exempt status from the IRS, you'll need certain additional specific language in your articles, including:
+However, to receive 501(c)(3) tax-exempt status from the IRS, your corporation must have certain specific language in its articles, including:

 Before you file your articles of organization, you'll need to have bylaws that comply with North Carolina law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in North Carolina.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.